The oldest, continuously operating neighborhood association in the City of Albany

 The Association worked with OGS and Hudson/Park on plans to improve the turnaround at the Plaza to make it safer and quieter for the residents who live nearby.
 The goal was to have OGS build a sound and light barrier between the roadway and the park.
 During the summer of 2013, OGS did major work on the turnaround and the screening was damaged.

 Since 1991, Center Square and Hudson/Park have hosted the “Hidden City Garden Tour” in the neighborhood each June.
 Upward of 650 people attended the event, which features gardens of many sorts, lovingly tended to by their owners.
 Since 2021, the garden tour has transformed into the Stoop Stroll, where Center Square and Hudson/Park residents decorate their stoops and sidewalks with flowers, plants and other themes and visitors stroll leisurely to take in the beauty of the neighborhood.
 This tour is Center Square’s main fundraiser.
 Money raised is used to fund neighborhood beautification projects and for donations to worthy causes.

 The Association became a 501 (C) (3) charitable organization in 2003.

-The Bright Red Bookshelf, a Center Square Association community program called the Bright Red Bookshelf, re-circulates gently-used children’s books back into the community where they are made available free for families to own.
-The program has grown since its inception in 2009, thanks to community volunteers and organizations supporting the project.
-Trinity United Methodist Church provides space for storing and cleaning the books.
+The Red Bookshelf, which began in 2009 as a Center Square Association community program called the Bright Red Bookshelf, re-circulates gently-used children’s books back into the community where they are made available free for families to own.
+The program has grown since its inception, thanks to community volunteers and organizations supporting the project, and incorporated as an independent nonprofit in 2016.

 Updated by Clare Yates, 2013.
 Further updates 2018, 2023.